-- the Melbourne controlled area (metropolitan Melbourne and the Mornington Peninsula)70 - the Geelong self-management area (Geelong and surrounding areas) - the remainder of Victoria.
+- the Melbourne controlled area (metropolitan Melbourne and the Mornington Peninsula)54 - the Geelong self-management area (Geelong and surrounding areas) - the remainder of Victoria.

-Accident towing and storage fees in the Melbourne controlled area are regulated by the Minister for Roads.71 Accident towing and storage fees are not subject to regulation in other areas of Victoria, but there is a requirement that fees are reasonable.72 The minister also has the power to determine a regulated fee for basic salvage services in the Melbourne controlled area but has not yet done so.
+Accident towing and storage fees in the Melbourne controlled area are regulated by the Minister for Roads.55 Accident towing and storage fees are not subject to regulation in other areas of Victoria, but there is a requirement that fees are reasonable.56 The minister also has the power to determine a regulated fee for basic salvage services in the Melbourne controlled area but has not yet done so.

 We must conduct and complete periodic reviews and make recommendations to the Minister for Roads on accident towing, storage and salvage services in the Melbourne controlled area.
-In particular, we must make recommendations on:73
+In particular, we must make recommendations on:57

-- whether any fee for accident towing or storage services previously determined by the minister is appropriate - whether existing accident towing services that are unregulated (relating to storage and salvage) should be regulated and, if so, what regulated fees should apply - a figure for the productivity adjustment contained in the annual adjustment mechanism, which is applied to regulated fees every year - any other matter relating to accident towing services, the storage of accident-damaged vehicles or salvage that the minister specifies in writing.74
+- whether any fee for accident towing or storage services previously determined by the minister is appropriate - whether existing accident towing, storage or salvage services that are unregulated should be regulated and, if so, what regulated fees should apply - a figure for the productivity adjustment contained in the annual adjustment mechanism, which is applied to regulated fees every year - any other matter relating to accident towing services, the storage of accident-damaged vehicles or salvage that the minister specifies in writing.58

-The current regulated fees for accident towing and storage services will continue to apply in the Melbourne controlled area until the minister makes a new fee determination, which may occur in response to recommendations we make in this current review.
+The current regulated fees for accident towing and storage services will continue to apply in the Melbourne controlled area until the minister makes a new fee determination, which may occur in response to our final recommendations in this report.